All Episodes

 Because they violate family values and they weaken the family as a whole and lower their rate of survival.

-No, no, hang on, hang on.
+No, no, hold on, hold on.

-So, your theory is, and it's a fine theory, I'm not, you know, I just want to run it through.
+Okay, so your theory is, and it's a fine theory, I'm not, you know, I just want to run it through.

-So, your theory is that evildoers get ostracized from their social group, right?
+So your theory is that evildoers get ostracized from their social group, right?

 Yes.

-They should end up alone.
+They should be, they should end up alone.

 Absolutely.